Ramesh-com/UITestSanity/README.md

-# Composio GitHub Integration Automation
+# Composio Regression Tests Automation

-This project automates the process of connecting a GitHub account with the Composio platform using Playwright.
-The setup includes Gmail OAuth for handling email verification and GitHub credentials for authorizing your account.
+This peoject automates the regression test cases to perform the daily regression to check all the possible business use-case scenarios in order to check, if the has not any broken scenarios.
 ## Prerequisites

 1. **Node.js**: Make sure you have Node.js installed.
 You can download it from [here](https://nodejs.org/).